-2. Purchases between \$10,000 and \$250,000 (Simplified Acquisition Procedures)
+2. Purchases between \$10,000 and \$250,000 (Small Purchase Procedures)

-Simplified acquisitions are purchases that, in the aggregate amount, are more than \$10,000 and less than \$250,000 annually.
-For simplified acquisitions, price or rate quotes shall be obtained in advance from a reasonable number of qualified sources as detailed in the district's standard policies on purchasing and on bid letting and contracts, which can be found earlier in this subsection.
+Small purchases are purchases that, in the aggregate amount, is more than \$10,000 and less than \$250,000 annually.
+For small purchases, price or rate quotes shall be obtained in advance from a reasonable number of qualified sources as detailed in the district's standard policies on purchasing and on bid letting and contracts, which can be found earlier in this subsection.